By Bruce Hennes, Hennes Communications

 The most-prepared organizations also do tabletop drills to test the plan and put their staff through the rigors of real-time crisis simulation, thereby improving the chances of responding effectively when the real thing hits.

-Companies who want to stay ahead of the curve also keep a sharp ear to the rail with a comprehensive monitoring program that closely watches news content delivery platforms — print, broadcast, web, mobile and social.
+Organizations that want to stay ahead of the curve also keep a sharp ear to the rail with a comprehensive monitoring program that closely watches news content delivery platforms — print, broadcast, web, mobile and social.
 And many progressive companies have third-party crisis counsel audit their current plan as it evolves, to make certain there are no chinks in their armor.

 What’s The Payback?